CleverCloud/clever-cloud.com/_posts/en_US/advantages/2012-02-13-maitrisecouts.markdown

 categories: [en_US, advantages]
 ---

 Clever Cloud helps enterprises to reduce IT costs.
-Renting too expensive servers that won't be used most of the time?
-It's over: Now you only pay for resources consumed.
+Renting too expensive servers that which won't be used most of the time?
+It's over: You only have to pay for consumed resources.